 5 REASONS TO GET A CSA

-So now that you know what I CSA is, I thought I’d give you 5 reasons why you might want to consider getting one.
+So now that you know what I CSA is and the CSA meaning, I thought I’d give you 5 reasons why you might want to consider getting one.

 1. You’re supporting your local community – it’s no secret that many of our local agricultural producers are being pushed out by larger scale, commercial farmers.
 The best way to show your support is to put your money where your mouth is…literally.

 2. It encourages more fruit and vegetable consumption – you kind of have no excuse to not eat your veggies when they’re showing up on your doorstep each week.
 We love fruits and veggies around here, but if they’re not in the house we’re less likely to eat them.
 No more excuses now!